exercism/rust/concepts/numbers/introduction.md

 # Introduction

-In Rust, there are are many specific types of numbers but they generally fall under one of two catorgies: integers or floating-point numbers.
+In Rust, there are are many specific types of numbers but they generally fall under one of two caetgories: integers or floating-point numbers.

 Initializing an integer:
 ```rust